jhpyle/docassemble/_docs/objects.md

 (Additional questions asking about the value of asset items are omitted.)

-1. The inclusion of `user.asset` in a template returns the value of `user.asset.total()`.
+1. The inclusion of `user.asset` in a [Mako] template returns the value of `user.asset.total()`.
 2. The `.total()` method checks to see if `user.asset.gathered` is `True`.
 Since `user.asset.gathered` is initially undefined, this